StevensND/yuzuea-bot/README.md

 4. Then you will go to OAuth2, General.
 In the Default Authorization Link, Authorization Method section click and select In-app Authorization.
 In scopes select: bot.
 Add the permissions that you want and save the changes.
 Then go to URL Generator, in scopes choose bot and in permissions the same as you chose before.
 Now you will get a URL, copy it and save it.
 This URL will be the one you will need to invite the bot to your server.

+5. If the bot is having problems and is not publishing: Click on Bot, then under Privileged Gateway Intents and turn on all available options.

-5. Check again the "github.py" file, check that you have placed the TOKEN and you are done.
+6. Check again the "github.py" file, check that you have placed the TOKEN and you are done.
 Also, you will need to edit the "discloud.config" file.
 Here you will only have to add a name to the bot for Discloud to identify it.

 You can also edit the frequency at which the bot checks for new updates (right now it is set to every 10 minutes) on the "github.py" file.